trying to hold on t...

 Age is an attitude

-I probably imbibe in a little too much Jack Daniels now and again, probably eat a little too much of some foods, I know I can’t keep up the pace I once did and sure can’t keep up with the young riders.
-I am a poster child for the saying “the older I get, the faster I was“—–
+I probably imbibe in a little too much Jack Daniels now and again, probably eat a little too much of some foods, I know I can't keep up the pace I once did and sure can't keep up with the young riders.
+I am a poster child for the saying "the older I get, the faster I [u]was[/u]"-----

-but what the hell—-I turned 71 today and went for a 27 mile MTB ride.
+but what the hell----I turned 71 today and went for a 27 mile MTB ride.

 Yak